richMetellus/Wiki_Programming/C_and_C++/C_CPP-0000_0_c_and_cppRefresherBasic.rst

   program, but the memory is not allocated for them.

   * it helps the compiler (what type it is)
-  * in case of fuction, it tells the parameters and their types, and the return value.
+  * in case of function, it tells the parameters and their types, and the return value.

 :term:`Definition`